mila-iqia/fuel/docs/h5py_dataset.rst

 * All data is stored into a single HDF5 file.
 * Data sources reside in the root group, and their names define the source names.
-* Data sources are not explicitly split.
+* Data sources are not explicitly split into separate HDF5 datasets or separate HDF5 files.
 Instead, splits are defined in the ``split`` attribute of the root group.
 It's expected to be a 1D numpy array of compound ``dtype`` with six fields, organized as follows:

   1. ``split`` : string identifier for the split name
   2. ``source`` : string identifier for the source name
   3. ``start`` : start index (inclusive) of the split in the source array
   4. ``stop`` : stop index (exclusive) of the split in the source array
-  5. ``available`` : boolean, ``False`` is this split is not available for this source
+  5. ``available`` : boolean, ``False`` if this split is not available for this source
   6. ``comment`` : comment string